-Through the use of colour, interesting shapes and proportions, high quality materials and lively window displays; windows and doors can add visual interest to the streetscape and produce a distinctive individual shop unit.
+Through the use of colour, interesting shapes and proportions, high quality materials and lively window displays, windows and doors can add visual interest to the streetscape and produce a distinctive individual shop unit.
 However, these must be appropriate to the streetscape and historic fabric of the building.
 All buildings containing shops or providing public services are required to be accessible by people with disabilities.
 Inclusive design enables this to be achieved to the greatest effect and should be employed in the installation of new doors and access arrangements in shop units.

 At all times, the materials and detailed design of the size, shape and profile of window frames, astragals and doors should respect the architectural style and period of the premises.
 Painted timber is the preferred material for a shopfront since it can be easily modelled, adapted and repaired.
 Correctly sourced timber is also a sustainable material.
-Anodised or basic milled silver aluminium and uPVC or similar materials, produce an unsatisfactory appearance, which is not acceptable.
+Anodised or basic milled silver aluminium and uPVC or similar materials produce an unsatisfactory appearance, which is not acceptable.

 The plane of shop windows should be slightly recessed from the pilasters to provide depth and shadow and a variation in the plane.
 Deeply recessed windows or completely open frontages are generally unacceptable.
 Glazing should always be transparent, even in non-retail units.
 Opaque, frosted, reflective, mirrored or tinted glass is normally unacceptable, unless it has a functional use in small, selective areas.
 The replacement of historic glass is not encouraged and will be approved only in exceptional circumstances.
 Windows should be kept free of mechanical ventilation units.
 Solid or partly infilled frontages are not acceptable, even on non-retail uses such as restaurants, banks and office uses.
-ATM machines may, however, be acceptable where they can be integrated satisfactorily into the shopfront as a whole.
+Autoteller machines may, however, be acceptable where they can be integrated satisfactorily into the shopfront as a whole.
 Although shops should be accessible to all, applications for ramps outwith shops will be resisted.
 Thresholds at entrances should, however, be low level.
-Changes in level should be accommodated within the shop unit by ramps no steeper than 1:12 and consideration should be given to the space provision required to achieve a level landing area at the top and bottom of the ramp.
+Changes in level should be accommodated within the shop unit by ramps no steeper than 1:14.